 HEI 2016 Leaders in LGBTQ Healthcare Equality

-This year, 496 of the 568 HEI 2016 survey respondents (87%) met all of the Core Four criteria, which is now the Non-Discrimination and Staff Training criterion, for LGBT patient-centered care, thus earning the coveted status of “2016 Leader in LGBT Healthcare Equality.”
+This year, 496 of the 568 HEI 2016 survey respondents (87%) met all of the Core Four criteria, which is now the Non-Discrimination and Staff Training criteria, for LGBTQ patient-centered care, thus earning the coveted status of “2016 Leader in LGBT Healthcare Equality.”
 A record 142 (29%) of this year's Equality Leaders have earned this designation for the first time this year.

-In addition to being celebrated in the HEI report, Equality Leaders receive a special logo and a toolkit of resources for outreach to LGBT residents in their service area.
+In addition to being celebrated in the HEI report, Equality Leaders receive a special logo and a toolkit of resources for outreach to LGBTQ residents in their service area.

 While there are four states that do not have Equality Leaders this year (Alaska, Idaho, Oklahoma and Wyoming), the map above illustrates that Leaders are fairly distributed throughout all regions of the country.

 HEI 2016 Leaders

 See a list of selected media coverage of the HEI 2016 and the 2016 Leaders and LGBT Heatlhcare Equality.

 Southern Hospitals Leading the Way Towards Equality